-The Development, located in the City of Mississauga, is depicted in the Aerial Photo in Figure 2a.
+The proposed Development will be constructed on a parcel of land situated to the north of the intersection of Lakeshore Road East and Dixie Road, in the City of Mississauga.
+The site is currently occupied by a 1 storey commercial building that will be removed, and is depicted in the Aerial Photo in Figure 2a.
 Note: Mississauga's street orientation is relative to the Lake Ontario Shoreline resulting in east/west orientated streets in the subject area being offset by approximately 45 degrees north.